tomahim/py-image-dataset-generator/README.md

 ### Pre-requirements

-This project is tested with Python 3.6.4
+This project is tested with Python 3.5 and more.

+Chrome installed on *Windows* or chromium-browser package on *Linux* (`sudo apt-get install chromium-browser`)

 ### Installation